 Some Presbyterian Centennial Care Plan members will be assigned a PCP and/or a pharmacy lock-in.
 These members must:

-- See their PCP to obtain necessary prescriptions - May only fill prescriptions at a single pharmacy location for at least one (1) year
+- See their PCP to obtain necessary prescriptions - May only fill prescriptions at a single pharmacy location until the lock-in period is lifted.